interledger/interledger.org-developers/src/content/blog/2024-06-20-simple-open-payments-guide.md

 Currently, the adoption of the Open Payments standard is still in progress.
 Some innovative institutions and services have begun to integrate this standard, but widespread use is still developing.

-In South Africa, for instance, Fynbos Wallet is an example of a provider working with the Open Payments standard.
-However, its interactions are still primarily limited to other users within the same country due to regulatory and technical constraints.
+[GateHub](https://gatehub.net/) is a digital wallet provider working with the Open Payments standard globally.
+They are able to facilitate some cross-currency transactions, although regulatory limitations may apply depending on the user's country of residence.
+The [Fynbos Wallet](https://wallet.fynbos.app) is another example.
+They are operational in America, Europe, and South Africa.
+However, transactions are currently limited to other Fynbos users within the same region due to regulatory and technical constraints.
+There are plans underway to create payment channels between Fybos and GateHub users in Europe.

 For most people, accessing an Open Payments-enabled account depends on their financial institutions adopting the standard.
 As more banks, digital wallets, and mobile money providers incorporate Open Payments, the benefits will become more widely accessible.